KumailQazi/CeleryLoadBalancingAndTaskQueue/README.md

 What it requires?
 It requires message transport to send and receive messages.
 For e.g. RabbitMQ and Reddis or SQlite for local development.

+Application:
+This is a simple celery application that creates celery instance (it is used in creating task and managing workers).
+Here we are calling the add task to perform work and then storing and printing the result in the result variable.

+Screenshot
+Celery Worker

+Technology Stack
+Application: Python, Celery, RabbitMQ

+How to run locally
+Download RabbitMQ

+Install the dependencies
+pip install celery

+In a new terminal run Celery worker
+$ celery -A tasks worker -l info